acqajar/git/git.md

 3. <strong> Check the Status, Add, and Commit </strong><br/>
 To check and see your change, do a git status.
-You should see the sample.txt file you just created as "untracked".
+You should see the sample.txt file you just created as "untracked", and the file name should appear in red.
 To begin tracking it, you run the following command:
 <br/>`git add -A`<br/>
 Then check the status again by running `git status`.
-At this point the file should be a change to be committed.
+At this point, the file should now appear green.
 See below.
 ![commit](gitco.png)
+Last, run the <strong>git commit -m "[you_custom_message]" </strong>.
+As seen below:
+<br/> `git commit -m "first commit" `
 <br/><br/><br/>

+#### <strong> Here some of the commands we went over in this chapter for you to review :)</strong>
 | Option | Description |
 | ------ | -------- |
 | git init   | initialize folder as git repository |